FaYaDan/CapstoneC23-PS453/README.md

 Clothes measuring program using a sensor is a technological innovation that aims to make it easier for users to measure body sizes with high accuracy.
 This program uses a combination of sensors and software to collect and analyze the data needed to produce an accurate measure.

-Tampilan Utama                              | Tmapilan Dompet                            | Tampilan Investasi
+Main                              | Measuring Manually                          | Result Manually
 --------------------------------------------|--------------------------------------------|--------------------------------------------
 ![MAIN](https://github.com/FaYaDan/CapstoneC23-PS453/assets/102697966/93748d25-f561-4d62-89d8-9e843a328e4e)|![MEASUIRING-MANUAL](https://github.com/FaYaDan/CapstoneC23-PS453/assets/102697966/d5debb4a-3211-4800-abe4-6d70ee604f61)|![MANUAL-RESULT](https://github.com/FaYaDan/CapstoneC23-PS453/assets/102697966/e2a7d278-0280-43ff-a97c-8d5ea152424c)